Rock and Roll Never Forgets

 "Rock and Roll Never Forgets" is a song written by American singer-songwriter Bob Seger.
-The song first appeared on Seger's ninth studio album Night Moves (1976).
+The song first appeared as the opening track on Seger's ninth studio album Night Moves (1976).
 The song was released in early 1977 as the third and final single from the album.
 The song peaked at No. 41 on the Billboard Hot 100, charting less successfully than the previous two singles.
 Nevertheless, "Rock and Roll Never Forgets" remains popular with Seger fans, and has become a staple of classic rock radio.

 Background

 According to Seger, he wrote this song after attending a high school reunion.
 "I wanted to just write an honest appraisal of where I was at that moment in time," he said.
 "I was 31 years old and I was damn glad to be here."
 The song is accompanied by a mid-tempo sound and Seger's signature raspy vocals.